integrated-application-development/sonar-delphi/docs/CONFIGURATION.md

 # Configuring SonarDelphi

+SonarDelphi exposes a number of language-specific properties as [analysis parameters](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/analysis-parameters/), which can be:
-You can discover and update SonarDelphi [analysis parameters](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/analysis-parameters/) on the SonarQube server at **Administration > General Settings > Languages > Delphi**.
+* configured via the SonarQube UI (**Administration > General Settings > Languages > Delphi**)

-Please note:

-* At minimum, `sonar.delphi.installationPath` must be set correctly for the scan to succeed.
+* specified in `sonar-project.properties`
+* passed as command-line parameters to the `sonar-scanner`

-* By default, all `__history` and `__recovery` directories are excluded from the analysis.
+By default, all `__history` and `__recovery` directories are excluded from the analysis.
 However, you can change the property `sonar.delphi.exclusions` to a different pattern if you want to force their analysis (not recommended).

-## All SonarDelphi properties
+## Language-specific properties

 | Key                                 | Value                                                                                                                                                                                                                                                  | Default Value                                    |
 |-------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|